Louie Bennett: Political activity

 In 1927, she was elected to the executive committee of the Labour Party.
 In 1943, she was elected as a Labour Party member of the Dún Laoghaire borough council.

 She was a pacifist and in later life she campaigned against nuclear power.

 Personal life, death and legacy

-Bennett lived with her long-time friend and companion Helen Chenevix in Killiney, County Dublin.
+Bennett lived with her long-time romantic partner Helen Chenevix in Killiney, County Dublin.

 Bennett died on 25 November 1956, aged 86.
 Her funeral was attended by many trade union and Labour figures including William Norton.
 She is buried at Deans Grange Cemetery, sharing a grave with her mother, father and brother Lionel Vaughan Bennett.
 In the year following her death, R.M.
 Fox published a book titled Louie Bennett, Her Life and Times, based on her reminiscences to him in the final year of her life.

 In 1958 a park bench memorial in St Stephen's Green was commissioned to pay tribute to her life and service.

 In 1996, she was commemorated with a stamp by An Post.
 The 32 pence stamp described her as a suffragette and trade unionist.